Investments growth icon

 Your ISA allowance resets at the start of each tax-year.

-The 2024/25 tax-year begins on 6 April 2024 and runs until 5 April 2025.
+The 2024/25 tax-year began on 6 April 2024 and runs until 5 April 2025; similarly, the 2025/26 tax-year starts and ends on the same dates a year later.

 Who qualifies for an ISA allowance?